 Near Edgemont in Fall River County, South Dakota — The American Midwest (Upper Plains)

 Location.
-43° 18.575′ N, 103° 49.58′ W. Marker is near Edgemont, South Dakota, in Fall River County.
-Marker is on U.S. 18 half a mile west of Cemetery Road (County Highway 185), on the right when traveling west.
+43° 18.575′ N, 103° 49.582′ W. Marker is near Edgemont, South Dakota, in Fall River County.
+Marker is on Highway 18 half a mile west of Cemetery Road (County Highway 185), on the right when traveling west.
+Marker is located in small pull-out on the north side of the highway.
 Touch for map.
-Marker is located in small pull-out on the
+Marker is in this post office area: Edgemont SD 57735, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 3 miles of this marker, measured as the crow flies.
-Siding 7 (here, next to this marker); Teddy Roosevelts's Visit to Edgemont (approx. 0.8 miles away); Edgemont: Where the Trail Begins (approx. 0.8 miles away); Camp Collier (approx. 3.1 miles away).
+Cheyenne River Crossing (here, next to this marker); Teddy Roosevelts's Visit to Edgemont (approx. 0.8 miles away); Edgemont: Where the Trail Begins (approx. 0.8 miles away); Camp Collier (approx. 3.1 miles away).

 More about this marker.
-Marker is facing US Highway 18, and it is placed immediately to the right of a different marker related to this same location.
+Marker is facing US Highway 18, and it is placed immediately to the left of a different marker related to this same location.

 Credits.
-This page was last revised on July 11, 2018.
-This page originally submitted on July 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 52 times since then.
-Photos: 1, 2. submitted on July 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 10, 2018.
+It was originally submitted on July 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 79 times since then and 7 times this year.
+Photos: 1, 2. submitted on July 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.